vvij86/churn_predictions/readme.txt

-Copilot Prompt — Step 7: Batch Scoring Using Champion Alias
+Copilot Prompt — Step 8: Define Model Output Schema and Save POC Scoring Results to Unity Catalog

 Create a new Databricks notebook named:

-"07_batch_scoring_using_champion_alias.ipynb"
+"08_model_output_schema_and_save_to_uc.ipynb"

 This notebook should continue from the existing MLOps POC.

 Current State

+The following are already completed:

-The registered model already exists in Unity Catalog as:
+- Model registered in Unity Catalog
+- Version 1 = Champion
+- Version 2 = Candidate
+- Batch scoring completed using the "Champion" alias
+- Batch scoring CSV generated at:

+"Output_Metrics/champion_batch_scoring_output.csv"

+The registered model is:

 "superdata_au_dev.mlops.superannuation_churn_model"

-Current aliases:

-- Version 1 → "Champion"
-- Version 2 → "Candidate"

-The purpose of this notebook is to demonstrate batch scoring using the "Champion" alias.

-Do not hardcode Version 1 for scoring.

 Purpose

-Demonstrate how a production-style batch scoring process can:
+Demonstrate the model output schema and persist the POC scoring output as a Unity Catalog table.

+This step should:

-1. Load the currently approved model using the "Champion" alias
+1. Load the existing batch scoring output
-2. Load scoring/test data
+2. Validate the output columns and data types
-3. Generate churn predictions and probabilities
-4. Create business-friendly scoring output
-5. Capture model/version metadata with every prediction
+3. Define a clear model output schema
-6. Prepare the result for later persistence to a Gold/output table
+4. Convert the pandas dataframe to a Spark dataframe

-Do not create a Databricks Job yet.
-Do not implement monitoring yet.
+5. Create a POC Unity Catalog table
+6. Verify that the table can be queried from Databricks Catalog Explorer

+Use this target table:

+"superdata_au_dev.mlops.churn_scoring_output_poc"

+This is a POC table only.

-Step 7 - Batch Scoring Using Champion Model
+Step 8 - Model Output Schema and Unity Catalog Output Table

 Create a Markdown heading:

-"# Step 7 - Batch Scoring Using Champion Alias"
+"# Step 8 - Define Model Output Schema and Save Scoring Output"

-Explain that downstream scoring should use:

-"@Champion"

-instead of a hardcoded version such as Version 1.

-Explain that if the Champion alias later moves to another version, the scoring code does not need to change.
+Explain that the scoring model produces account-level results that can later be consumed by Power BI or downstream applications.

+Explain that a defined output schema ensures the meaning and data type of every model output column is consistent.

 1. Import Required Libraries